lorenzofox3/lorenzofox/posts/component-as-infinite-loop.md

 };
 ```

-We can now have the component trigger its own rendering:
+We can now make the component trigger its own rendering:

 ```Javascript
 const CountClick = createComponent(function *({$host}){